stefanprodan/gitops-appmesh/README.md

 echo $URL
 ```

-Wait for podinfo to become accessible:
+Wait for the DNS to propagate and  podinfo to become accessible:

 ```console
 $ watch curl -s ${URL}